plandes/deeplearn/README.md

 builds on this project.

+## Known Bugs

+The batching process can "step on its own feet" by trying to download, uncompress and compile word vectors.
+This happens when batching is configured as a multi-processing (more than one worker), word vectors are used (i.e. loaded as a resource library), and the word vectors have not yet been downloaded and compiled into binary files.

 ## Citation

 If you use this project in your research please use the following BibTeX entry: